Community-enabled Lifecycle Analysis of Stormwater Infrastructure Costs (CLASIC)

 CLASIC-Related Projects (funded by WRF)

-- Framework and Tools for Quantifying Green Infrastructure Co-Benefits and Linking with Triple Bottom Line Analysis
+- Economic Framework and Tools for Quantifying and Monetizing the Triple Bottom Line Benefits of Green Stormwater Infrastructure (4852)

 - Urban Stormwater BMP Database Annual Update (4839, 4968, and 5075)